 Given the nature of public health practice, it is possible that the student may be analyzing, interpreting and perhaps even contributing to the collection of data.
 If there is any question as to whether an internship will require IRB approval, it is the student’s responsibility to submit an application to the IRB.
 Please be advised that the IRB approval process might significantly extend the time needed to prepare for an internship; therefore, discuss the scope of your internship with your advisor so that no IRB infractions occur.

 Prior to registration, students should consult with their academic advisors to determine optimal times for completing their internships.
 All 180 hours required by the internship should be completed in one semester.
 Students register for the internship experience through their designated faculty internship advisor.
 Each department will have an individual course number for the internship experience.
 Check with your department program coordinator to get the correct course number.

 NOTE TO INTERNATIONAL STUDENTS: According to university policy, international students must complete an additional form for the International Scholar and Student Services office in the Hill University Center before beginning their internship.

-Both the student and the internship supervisor will complete an evaluation and return it to the internship director or the appropriate department program coordinator during the last week of the semester.
-In addition, the student should also create his/her internship poster, attend the poster session, and turn in their final paper to his/her Departmental Program Coordinator.
+Both the student and the internship supervisor will complete an evaluation via the InternTrack during the last week of the semester.
+In addition, the student should also submit the agree-upon final products to the same designee.